 About the View Types

-Two tabs located at the upper left of the Report enable you to select either Flow or Table Views for display:
+Three tabs located at the upper left of the Report enable you to select Flow, Table or Graph Views for display:

 For more details about using the Heat Map Flow View, click here.